Imangnp/Pane-Olio-restaurant/README.md

   8. Save, commit and push the changes to your Git repository.

   ## Finally:
-  1. Log in to the Heroku dashboard and select your app.
+  1. Go to the Heroku dashboard and select your app.
 Go to the "Settings" again and scroll down to the "Config Vars" section.
-  2. Set a new config: DISABLE_COLLECTSTATIC=1 .
+  2. Set a new config: `DISABLE_COLLECTSTATIC=1` .
 This can be removed for the final deployment
   3. Go to the "Deploy" tab and connect your app to your Git repository.
 Enable automatic deploys by selecting your deployment branch and clicking "Enable Automatic Deploys".
   4. Click "Deploy Branch" to deploy the app to Heroku.